Original source (german): BIT Magazin

 Author: Dr. Hans Bärfuss

 Quality over quantity

 PDF Tools is celebrating its 15th anniversary this year.
-Despite the company's relatively short history, it has been very successful so far.
-BIT caught up with its founder Dr. Hans Bärfuss to discuss the secret to his success, a surprise trip to mark the company’s anniversary, the advantages of having a centralized development department, and the challenges facing the archivists of the future.
+Despite its relatively short history, it has been very successful so far.
+BIT caught up with the company’s founder Dr. Hans Bärfuss to discuss the secret to his success, a surprise trip to mark the company’s anniversary, the advantages of having a centralized development department, and the challenges facing the archivists of the future.

 BIT: Dr. Bärfuss, looking at your long list of interests, hobbies, likes and passions, you could be described as a real multi-talent: electrical engineering, music, aerobatics, languages, social projects, to name just a few.
 How do you explain your strong interest in so many different things?
 What have you learned from your various interests that you can apply to your work?

 Bärfuss: Ultimately, they’re all related and help me develop my personal skills, since there’s a close link between entrepreneurship and the entrepreneur’s personality.
 Music, for example, has given me insights into non-verbal thought, and my musical activities have improved my ability to work in teams.
 As a pilot, you learn how to take responsibility for your passengers while also acting as a commander and a specialist.
 Aerobatics has taught me that talent alone is not enough.
 You can only be successful by training hard until the skills are so ingrained that you can use them flawlessly within the allotted time.